 The coloring is characteristically chestnut or chestnut roan, most often with a flaxen mane and tail.

-Breeding grounds for the Breton horse are the Hennebont and Lamballe studs and part of the La Roche-sur-Yon stud areas.
-The Breton is the most numerous of the draft horses in France and has been widely exported.
-Bretons are quick, active horses suited for all sorts of agricultural work and has been used extensively in the French vineyard of the Midi.
+Bretons are quick, active horses suited for all sorts of agricultural work and have been used extensively in the French vineyard of the Midi.
 For sure, the Breton's hardiness, stamina and over all strength, combined with a wonderful temperament make a suitable out-cross for less well-developed stock.
-Agile, used and useful for many tasks, this horse is also a mainstay of the French meat market.
+The Breton is agile, used and useful for many tasks !
+This horse is also a mainstay of the French meat market.

-Other HSC pages that offer information about the Breton: horses, breeding, industry supplies, etc.
+Other HSC pages that offer information about the Breton: horses, breeding, industry supplies, shows, event calendar, etc.